ambroseled/UCFK4-Pong/README.md

 - The active player will be indicated by the blue led

 ### Game Difficulty
-- The game has 3 different difficulty levels
+- The game has 3 difficulty levels which relate to the speed of the ball
     * Easy - 1
     * Medium - 2
     * Hard - 3